 As more people become aware that Native American perspectives have been left out of US history, the movement to replace Columbus Day with Indigenous Peoples’ Day has grown.
 Currently, a minimum of 10 states along with numerous cities, towns, and colleges now celebrate Indigenous Peoples’ Day in place of Columbus Day.

 This year, Indigenous Peoples’ Day falls on October 12.
-If you were not previously aware of the history surrounding Columbus Day and Indigenous Peoples’ Day, we hope you’ll take some time out to learn and reflect.
+If you were not previously aware of the history surrounding Columbus Day and Indigenous Peoples’ Day, we hope you’ll take time to learn and reflect.

 While many events are unable to take place in person this year due to the COVID-19 pandemic (which is also disproportionately impacting Native Americans), virtual options like these are a good way to participate and learn more.